pixerf/clarifai/README.md

 To use Clarifai's API, you need to sign up and request an API key.
 Oauth2 is being deprecated but is still supported by this package.
 You can still use a client ID and secret.

-Go to https://developer.clarifai.com/ for more information.
+Visit [Clarifai](https://developer.clarifai.com/) for more information.

 After obtaining either an API key or a client ID/secret, update your `config.exs` with the neccesary values.